vcidst/minimal-mistakes/_posts/2016-09-16-markets-on-election.md

-I came across a [time series analysis of German Market](http://rpubs.com/sumtxt/dax-volatility) in the light of federal elections and decided to try the same for BSE SENSEX(Bombay Stock Exchange Sensitive Index), which is a stock market index of 30 companies listed at Dalal Street, and Indian Lok Sabha Elections.
+I came across a [time series analysis of German Market](http://rpubs.com/sumtxt/dax-volatility) in the light of federal elections and decided to try the same for BSE SENSEX(Bombay Stock Exchange Sensitive Index) and Indian Lok Sabha Elections.
+Sensex is a stock market index of 30 companies listed at Dalal Street, Mumbai(Bombay).

 Getting Data
 ------------